umts/BusInfoBoard/README.md

 - `?end_animation=someAnimation` specifies which animation to use when clearing the display for refresh.
 This should probably be an "exit" animation; the default is `fadeOut`.
+- `?alternate_interval=3` specifies how frequently the display should alternate between displaying the time of a departure, and the relative time (e.g. 3 min).
+The minimum value is 1 second, and the maximum value is half the refresh interval.
+The default value is 3 seconds.
+- `?disable_alternation=true` allows you to disable the alternation between absolute and relative time.
+- `?default_time_display=interval` allows you to configure what the starting time display will be.
+Accepted values are 'interval' for relative time, and 'time' for absolute time.
+If alternation is disabled, this is the only time which will display.

 Config URL
 ----------